Biochar Granules - sieved, 0-8 mm grade

-Our prices include courier delivery.
-Get the lowest /Kg biochar on the web.
-Upgrade your pack size and save 10-40%.
+Our prices include courier delivery and are the lowest price/Kg on the web.
+Upgrade your pack size and save typically 10 to 40%.

-- Support the formation and stability of colloidal humus
+- Supports the formation and stability of colloidal humus

 Read more at our biochar article